 A Volkswagen extended warranty increases the 4-year/50,000-mile bumper-to-bumper factory warranty that comes with every new Volkswagen.
 The extended warranty offers added protection for up to 10 years or 150,000 miles, whichever comes first.
 In this review, we examine Volkswagen’s extended warranty plans and compare them with other leading warranty options.

 Whenever comparing extended warranty offers, it’s a good idea to request quotes from multiple providers.
 To decide if a Volkswagen extended warranty is worth it, be sure to compare costs against third-party alternatives.
 Our review team has examined the best extended car warranty providers and Endurance, CARCHEX and CarShield topped the list.
-Use the buttons below to request personalized quotes from each.
+Use the buttons above to request personalized quotes from each.

-Volkswagen Extended Warranty Overview
+Volkswagen Extended Warranty Coverage

 Volkswagen offers three different extended warranty plans: Silver, Gold, and Platinum Exclusionary.